beshu-tech/readonlyrest-docs/kibana/README.md

 This feature will work in ReadonlyREST Enterprise.

 ReadonlyREST Enterprise support OpenID Connect for both authentication and authorization.

-> soon we will create a specific guide only for OpenID, like the ones we have for SAML

 Here is how to configure it.